tomjarosz/DayTripper_Itinerary_App/itin_app/README.md

         models.py
         urls.py

+    ./utilities -->
-    ./utilities --> contains functions to interact with APIs and perform route optimization
+        contains functions to interact with APIs and perform route optimization contains README files for each specific function

     ./old_or_in_process --> mostly old code for several things we tried.
 We didn't have time to implement a "weather forecast" section on the results page.
         This would have been useful information for the user.

 # How to use the Admin Management Tools
 1. load_categories.py